microsoft/nni/docs/multiPhase.md

 **Create multi-phase experiment**

+Typically each trial job get one single hyper parameter from tuner and do some kind of experiment, let's say train a model with that hyper parameter and reports its result to tuner.
+Sometimes you may want to share information between your models.
+However each trial job is in a seperate process and may cross operating systems, it is not convenient to share information between your models.
+In such case, you can leverage NNI multi-phase experiment to share information between models easily.

 Multi-phase experiments refer to experiments whose trial jobs request multiple hyper parameters from tuner and report multiple final results to NNI.
 To use multi-phase experiment, please follow below steps: